Group of UK lawmakers call for raising age of sale of cigarettes to 21 -Sky

-The All Party Parliamentary Group on Smoking and Health said the age of sale should be increased from 18 as part of tougher regulations to stop children and young people from becoming smokers, as well as to help current smokers quit, the report added.
+The All Party Parliamentary Group on Smoking and Health said the age of sale should be increased from 18 as part of tougher regulations to stop children and young people from becoming smokers, as well as to help current smokers quit, the report added bit.ly/3g4xPhw.

 Our Standards: The Thomson Reuters Trust Principles.